 After attending New York University’s Tisch School of the Arts and graduation, Tracy Bush moved to Japan where she was inspired by the unique passion and exuberance of Taiko.
 Her pursuit of the art form led to the award of the prestigious BunkaCho, Japanese Ministry of Culture, grant for her extended study of the Japanese Folk Performing Arts.

 During this time, she became the first foreign artist to work within Warabiza, a premier performing arts community of 200 dedicated to the preservation and outreach of the Japanese Folk Arts.
 She was also given the opportunity at the invitation of Suzuki Koki Sensei, to live for several years with the Rando Drummers, known for the powerful, central role of the women within the ensemble.
 Together they performed throughout Japan and internationally at venues such as Carnegie Hall, the Kennedy Center Imagination Celebration in Texas.
-They were honored, as well, to be chosen to tour with the granddaddy of Taiko, Oguchi Daihachi Sensei, as official representatives of the Japanese government in Washington D.C for an historic installation at the Smithsonian Institution.
-Additionally, during these four years, she traveled extensively throughout Japan to observe the performing traditions in their native venues and met with musicians and dancers throughout the country.
+They were honored, as well, to be chosen to tour and perform with the granddaddy of Taiko, Oguchi Daihachi Sensei, as official representatives of the Japanese government in Washington D.C for an historic installation at the Smithsonian Institution.
+Additionally, during these four years, she traveled extensively throughout Japan to observe the performing traditions in their native venues as well as meeting and studying with musicians and dancers throughout the country.